jzombie/lana-ecommerce-api/README.md

 ## MySQL

 Sequelize is utilized as an ORM for MySQL.
 MySQL is spun up in the included Docker Compose configurations.

+Note, the products in this test environment are originally seeded from <rootDir>/src/test.baseProducts.ts via the <rootDir>/src/sequelize/index.ts script.